Templarian/lwc-demo/README.md

 src/modules/namespace/name/name.js   <namespace-name>
 ```

-Using JSdoc can be a great way to document your component and various helper
+Using JSdoc can be a great way to document your component inside of the JavaScript file.

 #### Class